jzstafura/radd/README.md

 ## Summary

-RADD is a python module for modeling the underlying dynamics of motor inhibition as a combination of two widely utilized conceptual frameworks: race models of response inhibtion and drift-diffusion models of decision-making.
+RADD is a python package for modeling the underlying dynamics of motor inhibition as a combination of two widely utilized conceptual frameworks: race models of response inhibtion and drift-diffusion models of decision-making.